bibait/code-katas/BowlingGame/README.md

 The code works but that does not have to mean it's necessarily good code.
 Looking at the dependency diagram we can see that it almost looks like there is a circular dependency.
 What really happens in code is that the `BowlingGame` creates a new instance of `Frame` and passes itself as the `RollNotifier`.

 ![Dependency Diagram](dependency_diagram.png "Dependency Diagram")

+One last thought.
+Compared to a solution with two if's and one else block this solution seems way more complicated and convoluted.
+Regardless, I learned a lot with this exercise.

 ### What I have not Considered